nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_s_and_r.md

 {% include custom/search.warnbanner.html %}

-These sections describe requirements for ITK3 FHIR payloads
+These sections describe the sender and receiver requirements for ITK3 FHIR payloads

 For the purpose of this specification: